VladaAlek/Django_17_06_24_really_good/README.md

 ## Objective

-This basic project enables end-users to create, read, update, and delete entries for book titles , thereby establishing a unique database on specific topics.
-The "review" option is important too, allowing readers to engage in discussions and share their thoughts on individual books.
+This essential project enables end-users to create, read, update, and delete entries for book titles, thereby establishing a unique database on specific topics.
+The "review" option is important, too, allowing readers to engage in discussions and share their thoughts on individual books.

 ![Landing Page](./static/images/responsive%20design.png)

-## Users Benefits and Goals
+## Users' Benefits and Goals

-- Product Owner
-    the website establishes a powerful tool for knowledge dissemination, networking activities, sharing and acquiring cutting-edge ideas on specific topics.
+- Product Owner: The website establishes a powerful tool for knowledge dissemination, networking activities, sharing and acquiring cutting-edge ideas on specific topics.

-- Final Users can expect several benefits from using this digital product
+- Final Users can expect several benefits from using this digital product,

 #### A) For the first-time user
  - dynamic digital platform to contribute to and/or navigate through the content of book entries